tamas875/research-source-codes/README.md

-# research-source-codes
+# Research source codes
-Publicly available research source code supporting open science.
+Please find source code for published research projects.
+Each directory represents the code of a paper used to derive the conclusions of the analysis.